Better Information, Better Decisions

 Prostate cancer biomarker tests provide more insights about prostate cancer risk beyond the traditional PSA test.

-New advanced prostate cancer tests in 2023 can alleviate worry and provide more information about prostate cancer treatment.
+New prostate cancer tests in 2023 can alleviate worry and provide more information about prostate cancer treatment.
 A high PSA test doesn’t always tell the entire story or warrant a biopsy right away.

 Stay up-to-date with the latest prostate cancer news with the links below.

-New Prostate Cancer Marker Identified
+New Prostate Cancer Marker Discovered

-Swedish researchers have identified specific proteins in the transforming growth factor beta (TGF-β) signalling pathway, which is a significant path that affects how prostate cancer cells grow and spread.
+Swedish researchers have identified specific proteins in the transforming growth factor beta (TGF-β) signaling pathway, which is a significant path that affects how prostate cancer cells grow and spread.
 The discovery may make it easier to identify men who are at risk of developing aggressive and life-threatening prostate cancer.